Kong/developer.konghq.com/app/_how-tos/create-a-log-event-hook.md

 ---

 `log` Event Hook configuration specifies an event and a source.
 In this guide you will create an Event Hook that listens for CRUD events on the Consumers entity.
-This Event Hook will create a log entry when a CRUD event occurrs.
+This Event Hook will create a log entry when a CRUD event occurs.

 ## 1. Create the Event Hook